“We should be able to let our kids go trick-or-treating.”

 of Americans will trick-or-treat

 It’s time to embrace Halloween traditions – both old and new.
 However you decide to celebrate the Halloween season, be sure to follow safety guidance from the CDC and your state and local public health officials.
-Check out #HowWeHalloween for safety tips and inspiration for a fun and spooky Halloween.
+Check out these recent comments from CDC Director Dr. Rochelle Walensky and use #HowWeHalloween to join the conversation online.

 If your Halloween season will include physically distanced trick-or-treating or outdoor fun with family and friends, we have ideas to help you make sure your plans are safe this year!Going Out?